wesleyegberto/vscode-java-tests/README.md

 * Generate/open a test class for a given class
 * Generate/open a class using its qualified name (like IntelliJ IDEA)

+Currently it only generates snippets for JUnit 4, but 5 is on the way.

+I also recommend install Microsoft's [Java Test Runner](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-test)

 ## How to Use

 ### Commands